 In truth, the only foolproof way to avoid alcohol withdrawal is to avoid excessive drinking.
 But if you are already struggling with your alcohol use, there may be things you can do to reduce, or even prevent, withdrawal symptoms.

+You are not alone in wondering how to stop alcohol withdrawal.
+It may sound daunting but it can be achieved.
 Here’s how to assess your risk, and some of the most important strategies for staying safe.

 Please note that extreme withdrawal can be dangerous and even deadly.
 This post is not meant to be a substitute for medical advice.